barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-call-of-cthulhu.markdown

 ![Chance of success for a skill roll with a bonus die, for hard difficulty.](files/dice-rolls-in-call-of-cthulhu/bonus.png)

-Getting a bonus die is just as beneficial as pushing the roll, and pushing a roll with a bonus die is better yet.
+The "Hard (pushed)" line completely covers the "Hard (with bonus)" line.
+Each is as beneficial as the other.

 ## Situational disadvantages